MelonPHP/MelonPHP/README.md

     ->SetTitle("Example page")
     ->SetLanguage("ru")
     ->SetBody(
-      // and create you first component in page file (new MyFistComponent)
+      // and create your first
+      (new MyFistComponent)
       ->SetText("Yo?
 Hey?
 A?")
     )